This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Shower – when you can remove the bandages and actually shower is entirely up to your surgeon.
 For me, I was allowed to remove the bandages and shower after the third full day.
 Things you may want to consider for showers are as follows:

 - Shampoo/Soap – some people recommend pump shampoo, conditioner and body wash.
 Personally, I recommend the shampoo/body wash bars.
 They are easy to use and don’t require two hands.

 - Stool or bench – you can shower without a shower stool or bench but if you are on pain medications you may be slightly off balance and why risk it.
 Plus, once you get out of the shower it is so much easier to get dressed for the first many weeks while sitting down.
 I have this shower stool – it is very lightweight and sturdy and easy to place into the shower and out of the shower with one hand.

 - Ice – one of the best ways to combat pain from surgery is ice.
 Everyone has a different preference.
 When I asked prior to surgery I was told I would be given an ice machine.
 Then I wasn’t given one!
 Good thing I was prepared.
-So many swear by the ice machines but personally I prefer ice mats.
+So many swear by the ice machines but personally, I prefer ice mats.
 They stay cold for a very long time and are large enough to cover the entire area and I don’t need to disconnect a machine to move.
 I kept ice on my shoulder literally 24/7 for the first 3-4 days.
-As a result I never needed to use any pain meds – not even over the counter.
+As a result, I only used pain meds the first day.
+After that, not even over-the-counter meds.